BoltzExchange/cln-backup/README.md

 Compiling the plugin requires Rust to be installed.

+Alternatively, you can use `make docker-build` to build a release binary in a Docker container (output in `./build/` directory).

 By default, the plugin is compiled with S3 and WebDAV support:

 ```bash